greenrick/adb-get-started/setup/add-workshop-utilities.md

-# Add workshop utilities
+# Add workshop utilities from github

 ## Introduction

 You need to install the workshop utilities in order to run the labs in any order.
-These utilities will make it easy to run lab prerequisites and add required data sets
+These utilities will make it easy to run lab prerequisites and add required data sets.

+This setup is dual purpose.
+First, it is needed to run many of the other labs.
+Second, it introduces you to using github as a code repository for your Autonomous Database applications.

 Estimated Time: 5 minutes